rawerner/hacknashville/docs/user-stories.md

 <pre>As a Mentee I want to delete my profile because I can no longer be mentored</pre>

 ###Read Records
-<pre>As a Mentee I would like to search for Mentors of certain interests (technical skills & soft skills)</pre>
+<pre>As a Mentee I would like to filter a list of Mentors for certain interests and availabilty</pre>

+###Other Stories
-<pre>As a Mentee I would like sort my search by best match, location, alphabetical</pre>
+<pre>As a Mentee I would like to to be able to request a mentor when I find one I like</pre>
+<pre>As a Mentee I want to be notifed when a mentor accepts my request</pre>